Tripleiks/dotfiles/README.md

 - Centralized management of zsh and PowerShell configuration files
 - Automatic installation of CLI tools via Homebrew
 - Nerd Fonts installation for proper icon rendering
-- Oh My Posh with custom theme for beautiful prompts
+- Starship prompt with custom theme for beautiful cross-shell prompts
 - zsh-git-prompt for enhanced Git status information
 - Ultimate PowerShell Profile for macOS with automatic dependency management
 - Easy setup on new machines with a single command